Sweepin/SweepinConnect-android/README.md

 `ProximitiesConfig.startSweepinConnect(this, boolean openSettings);`

+Note : The parameter 'openSettings', if set to true, starts an activity to encourage users to enable everything needed or recommanded for the system to work at its best (location, bluetooth, wifi..).
+You can choose to disable it and/or to build your own if you want to.

 ### Step 3 :

 You need an app id and an app secret to make authorized requests to our back office.
 Declare the following meta-data in your manifest: